These sports bars draw crowds with huge TVs, special discounts and free-flowing beer.

 Yard House has quickly become one of the most popular gathering places in DC’s Penn Quarter/Chinatown neighborhood.
-The restaurant/bar is perfect for a night out with friends, especially when a big game is involved.
+The restaurant and bar is perfect for a night out with friends, especially when a big game is involved.
 Enjoy a half yard of brew, with over 100 choices on tap.
 Expect numerous TVs to be tuned to the big game with plenty of sports fans on-hand to support their team.